paoloros97/Action2Motion_OnBlender/README.md

 1. Download this repository (.zip): _Code_ > _Download ZIP_.
 Please do not un-zip it.
 Please do not change the main folder name inside the compressed file.

-3. Open Blender in administrator mode > Edit > Preferences > Add-ons > Install.
+3. Open Blender and go to: Edit > Preferences > Add-ons > Install.
 Browse the project zip file and load it.
    <p align="center"><img src="images/Install.png" alt="Logo" width="600"></p>

 3. Activate the checkbox.
 The first time it will takes a few minutes to install the Add-on due the libraries size that the Neural Network uses (at least 3Gb)